ConvoStack/convostack/docs/docs/frontend/use-convostack-hook.md

 Description:

-- The `isEmbedConversationListVisible` variable indicates whether the conversation list window is currently visible for each embed chat component, identified by its `embedId`.
-If the value for a specific `embedId` is `true`, it means the conversation list window is showing for that specific embed chat component.
-If the value is `false`, it means the conversation list window is not visible for that embed chat component.
+- The `isEmbedConversationListVisible` variable indicates whether the conversation list window is currently visible for each `ConvoStackEmbed` component, identified by its `embedId`.
+If the value for a specific `embedId` is `true`, it means the conversation list window is showing for that specific `ConvoStackEmbed` component.
+If the value is `false`, it means the conversation list window is not visible for that `ConvoStackEmbed` component.

 ### activeConversationId